getcarina/getcarina.com/_best-practices/container-technologies-orchestration-clusters.md

 Kubernetes and Marathon are leaders in the container orchestration layer.
 For other container management activities such as workflow and scheduling, leaders include Deis and Mesos [(1)](#resources).
-OpenStack also offers features that are especially relevant at scheduling layer and the virtual infrastructure layer.
+OpenStack also offers features that are especially relevant at the scheduling virtual infrastructure layers.

 Another basis for comparison is a tool's ability to offer features beyond simple orchestration.